Rhydon1337/linux-kernel-process-hider/README.md

 It's using this magical function find_ge_pid, this function finds the first pid that is greater than or equal to the given one.

-From linux kernel sources documentation: find_ge_pid is used by proc to find the first pid that is greater than or equal to nr.
+From the linux kernel source documentation: find_ge_pid is used by proc to find the first pid that is greater than or equal to nr.

-We can infer that although this function is seperated from procfs, it was created for him and used only by him (I validated it).
+We can infer that although this function is separated from procfs, it was created for him and used only by him (I validated it).

 I decided to hook this function and when the next pid is a pid that we need to hide we will just skip the pid to next one.

 [More details about the hook can be found here](https://github.com/Rhydon1337/linux-kernel-ata-sniffer).

 ## Limitations
-1. It won't stop someone inside the kernel that will try to enumare it
+1. It won't stop someone inside the kernel that will try to enumerate it.
-2. if we tried to hide {pid}, someone still able to access it directly from /proc/{pid}
+2. If we tried to hide {pid}, someone still able to access it directly from /proc/{pid}.

 ## Usage
 cd linux-kernel-process-hider